v1vekkumar/deep-learning-in-2-months/README.md

 (Originally posted on Quora as an answer to ["How do I learn deep learning in 2 months?"](https://www.quora.com/How-do-I-learn-deep-learning-in-2-months/answer/Vivek-Kumar-893))

-If you have coding experience with an engineering background or appropriate basis in mathematics and computer science in two months you can be proficiency in deep learning.
-Here's a four-step process to guide your effort.
+If you have coding experience with an engineering background, or an appropriate base knowledge in mathematics and computer science, in just two months you can become proficient in deep learning.
+Hard to believe?
+Here's a four-step process that makes it perfectly possible.

 For more inspiration check out the following video by Andrew Ng [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/n1ViNeWhC24/hqdefault.jpg)](http://www.youtube.com/watch?v=n1ViNeWhC24)

 ## Step 0: Learn Machine Learning Basics

-*(Optional but recommended)*
+*(Optional, but highly recommended)*

 Start with Andrew Ng's Class on machine learning [https://www.coursera.org/learn/machine-learning](https://www.coursera.org/learn/machine-learning).
-His course provides an introduction to various Machine Learning algorithms are out there and, more importantly, the general procedures/methods for machine learning, including data preprocessing, hyper-parameter tuning, etc.
+His course provides an introduction to the various Machine Learning algorithms currently out there and, more importantly, the general procedures and methods for machine learning, including data preprocessing, hyper-parameter tuning, and more. .

-Read the [NIPS 2015 Deep Learning Tutorial](http://www.iro.umontreal.ca/~bengioy/talks/DL-Tutorial-NIPS2015.pdf) by Geoff Hinton, Yoshua Bengio, and Yann LeCun for an introduction at a slightly lower level.
+I would also recommend reading [NIPS 2015 Deep Learning Tutorial](http://www.iro.umontreal.ca/~bengioy/talks/DL-Tutorial-NIPS2015.pdf) by Geoff Hinton, Yoshua Bengio, and Yann LeCun, which offers an introduction at a slightly lower level.

 ## Step 1: Dig into Deep Learning

-My learning preference is to watch lecture videos and thankfully there are several excellent courses online.
-Here are few classes I liked
+My personal learning preference is to watch lecture videos, and there are several excellent courses online.
+Here are few classes I especially like and can recommend:

-* [Deep learning at Oxford 2015](http://www.cs.ox.ac.uk/teaching/courses/2014-2015/ml/) Taught by Nando de Freitas who expertly explains the basics, without overcomplicating it.
-Start with Lectures 9 if you are already familiar with Neural Networks and want to go deep.
+* [Deep Learning at Oxford 2015](http://www.cs.ox.ac.uk/teaching/courses/2014-2015/ml/) Taught by Nando de Freitas who expertly explains the basics, without overcomplicating it.
+Start with Lecture 9 if you are already familiar with Neural Networks and want to go deep.
 He uses Torch framework in his examples. ([Videos on Youtube](https://m.youtube.com/playlist?list=PLE6Wd9FR--EfW8dtjAuPoTuPcqmOV53Fu))
 * [Neural Networks for Machine